TT-Award 2025: Perovskite solar cells from Germany

 Second place: Prashanth W. Menezes and Carsten Walter (first and second from left)

-Third place: Michele Segantini (right) © Michael Setzpfandt
+Third place: Michele Segantini (right) © HZB M. Setzpfandt

 During the poster presentation, guests had the opportunity to talk to all of the finalists.

-During the poster presentation, guests had the opportunity to talk to all of the finalists. © Michael Setzpfandt
+During the poster presentation, guests had the opportunity to talk to all of the finalists. © HZB / M. Setzpfandt

 Many attentive eyes in the audience during the finalists&rsquo; presentations.

-Many attentive eyes in the audience during the finalists’ presentations. © Michael Setzpfandt
+Many attentive eyes in the audience during the finalists’ presentations. © HZB / M. Setzpfandt

-Prince sees perovskite as the future: ‘Perovskite could be the key to production in Europe, as it drastically reduces the energy and material costs of production while offering higher efficiency that cannot be achieved with current mainstream technology.’
-The aim is to revitalise PV manufacturing in Germany and Europe.
+Prince sees perovskite as the future: "Perovskite can be the key for production in Europe by dramatically reducing the energy and material cost levels for production, while also offering higher efficiencies unreachable by current mainstream technology."
+The goal is to revive PV manufacturing in Germany and Europe.

 Second place was awarded to the ClearWater project led by Carsten Walter and Prashanth W. Menezes.
 ClearWater extends the traditional water purification stages - coagulation, aeration (aeration) & sedimentation and filtration & disinfection - to include the process of photocatalysis.
 The third prize was awarded to Michele Segantini's team for the development of a miniaturised and portable quantum sensor for detecting free radicals in various industrial applications.
 The potential applications are diverse, for example in foods such as beer and olive oil, but also in batteries, lubricating oil and pharmaceutical products.